At Christmas you should not only celebrate the birth of the Saviour, you should also celebrate the coming of Divinity to earth.

 His name Jesus literally means Saviour.
 In other words, his name encapsulates His mission.

 He was born the Messiah, “the promised deliverer of the Jewish nation prophesied in the Hebrew Bible.”

 But not just to His people alone, His saving grace extends to all mankind.
 “So that everyone who believes in him will have eternal life (John 3:15).

 One of the core doctrines in Christianity is the belief that Jesus Christ is God in the flesh.
 When Jesus was born, He brought divinity to humanity.

-Jesus is also called Immauel, meaning God with us.
-The second person of the Trinity stepped into time and be born on earth as a baby.
+Jesus is also called Immanuel, meaning God with us.
+The second person of the Trinity stepped into time and was born on earth as a baby.

 The incarnation is that event where the second person of the Trinity, the Word, became flesh and dwelt among us – Matt Slick

 And throughout His life on Earth, Jesus never suffered any identity crisis: He knew who He is: God in the flesh.

 At one point in Jesus’ ministry, Philip, one of the twelve disciples of Jesus said to Him, “Lord, show us the Father and that will be enough for us.”

 Jesus’ response to him was most unequivocal: “Don’t you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father.
 How can you say, ‘Show us the Father’?
 John 14:8-9.